Pontoco/Lattice/README.md

  - Lattice.Runtime: This is the core Lattice compiler and executor.
 It also contains the serialized asset formats for graphs.
  - Lattice.StandardLibrary: A default set of nodes and extensions that projects can use.
 Most common nodes are exposed here.
  - Lattice.Editor: The Unity Editor UI and all workflows associated.

+## Licensing
+Lattice is licensed under the Free For Small Business License.
+Please read the license page for more information, or contact us with questions.